ION Orchard: Facilities

+With the opening of the Thomson–East Coast MRT line, five additional exits were added, exits 6, 8 and 9 which are connected to the Basement 1 floor of the mall, while exits 7 and 10 are located on the street level of the mall.
+With that, only one retail shop is being built and is leased to Cotton On Body.

-The mall has a linkway leading from Orchard MRT Station to Tangs Plaza.
+The mall has a linkway leading from Orchard MRT Station to Tangs Plaza (which is considered NSL Exit 1).
 The stretch had undergone a widening project which was completed in November 2014.
-Other shops include Redeye, Metaphor, Owndays, Yankee Candle, VDL Cosmetics, Lovisa, 7-Eleven and Selectiv' by Sasa.
+Besides Rubi Shoes, other shops include Redeye, Metaphor, Owndays, Yankee Candle, VDL Cosmetics, Lovisa, 7-Eleven and LUSH.

 These new tenants join ION Orchard's existing collection of fashion favourites such as Victoria's Secret, H&M, and Mango at ION Paterson Link, located at Basement 2 of the mall.
+However, H&M closed its doors on the 12th March 2023 after it open for a decade and was replaced with Victoria's Sercet.

 The mall has a walkway leading from Orchard Boulevard to Orchard MRT station.
 Called the Orchard Boulevard Entrance, the first LED-lit subway entrance was opened on 10 June 2008 at the MRT station, with the help of the Land Transport Authority and SMRT Corporation on the planning of the walkway.
 Synchronized with ION Orchard's facade and canopy, the walkway has LED panels to create a surround experience for commuters, and a fritted glass-and-steel canopy roof to allow natural light to filter through.
 The walkway will also have easy access to the basement and ground levels of the mall from the subway station's concourse level as well as the walkway connecting the subway station to Wheelock Place.